-Sample Filter This should be regularly inspected for damage or discolouration and changed if needed.
+Sample Filter This should be regularly inspected for damage or discolouration ar changed if needed.
 The instrument should never be operated without the sample filter as this may result in water or dust entering the instrument.
 The filter should be changed immediately if water can be seen.
 Failure to do so can damage the instrument.
 Sample Tubing Always ensure that sample tubes are not contaminated or damaged.
-Soda Lime CO 2 Filter This should be regularly inspected for damage or discolouration and changed if needed.
-The G200 instrument should never be operated without the soda lime CO2 filter as any CO2 will cross-contaminate the N2O reading.